erdzeichen/KiMoPack/docs/source/Fitting.rst

 KiMoPack also uses parameters without values to give specific instructions to the model building and fitting routine.
-Currently implemented are names like "background" that adds a new background state to be fitted for all timepoints "infinite" that lets the final state be different from the original and "explicit_GS", which adds the ground state bleach as an explicit component.
+Currently implemented are names like **background** that adds a new background state to be fitted for all timepoints **infinite** that lets the final state be different from the original and **explicit_GS**, which adds the ground state bleach as an explicit component.

 The parameter are handled as a lmfit Parameter object.
 Inside the fitting function this object is converted into a pandas Dataframe that